ahlashkari/AndroidAppLyzer/README.md

 * Abir Rahali: Researcher and Developer on the Static Analyzer, (Supported by Mitacs Globalink Research Internship - https://www.mitacs.ca/en/programs/globalink/globalink-research-internship)

-* TBD: Researcher and Developer on the Static Analyzer,
+* Beiqi Li: Researcher and Developer on the Dynamic Analyzer, (Supported by the coop program of the University of New Brunswick (UNB) - https://www.unb.ca/academics/experientialeducation/work-integrated-learning/co-op-internships.html)

+* Gurdip Kaur: Researcher (Postdoctorall fellow)

 For testing this package, we used the Androzoo dataset for collecting 200K Benign samples (https://androzoo.uni.lu/) and received 200K malware samples from CSE/CCCS.
 Thanks, Francois Gagnon from CSE/CCCS for all his support and help in this part of the project.